-In nature, females will usually begin breeding at 16 to 18 months of age.
+In nature, females will usually begin breeding at 2 years old.
 Most males are ready when they are 2 to 3 years old.

 The female kneels down, called kushing, and looks back at the male frequently during breeding.